LOOKING FOR HOW TO GET FROM BALI TO NUSA PENIDA?

 Nusa Penida has to be at the top of everyone’s list when visiting Bali.
 With famous beaches, lagoons and waterfalls, epic cliff jumping spots and more importantly, endless locations to capture the ultimate Instagram photos, Nusa Penida Island really has it all.

-Getting there is another story altogether.
-It can be quite overwhelming figuring out how to get to Nusa Penida so I’ve put together a guide on everything you need to know about getting to Nusa Penida.
+Getting from Bali to Nusa Penida is another story altogether.
+It can be quite overwhelming figuring out how to get to Nusa Penida so I’ve put together this complete guide on everything you need to know about getting to Nusa Penida.

 In short, the most common route is Bali to Nusa Penida which is only 30-minutes by fast boat.
 Though I have also included detailed information on other routes such as Nusa Lembongan to Nusa Penida, Gili to Nusa Penida, Lombok to Nusa Penida and Java to Nusa Penida.

 Here is a quick overview of how to get to Nusa Penida that you will find in this post: